Solitary (TV series)

-Solitary was a reality show on the Fox Reality Channel whose contestants were kept in round-the-clock solitary confinement for a number of weeks with the goal of being the last contestant remaining in solitary, for a $50,000 prize.
+Solitary is a reality show on the Fox Reality Channel whose contestants were kept in round-the-clock solitary confinement for a number of weeks with the goal of being the last contestant remaining in solitary, for a $50,000 prize.
 It was the channel's first original series commission with its debut on May 29, 2006.
 The last season, Solitary 4.0, ended on March 20, 2010.

 A German version is broadcast on German TV channel ProSieben, and a Brazilian version was broadcast on SBT between 2010 and 2011.
 Solitary 3.0 also broadcast in Singapore.

 Premise

 The show calls itself a "social experiment" in determining the physical and mental endurance of the competitors.

 The show's theme is based on solitary confinement; accordingly, the contestants are placed in isolated pods, with only an artificial intelligence named Val to communicate with.
-In reality, Val's voice is a computer-modified human voice.In Season 1, Val was voiced by the show creator who was male and whose voice was altered.
-For all remaining Seasons - VAL was voiced by actress Keri Tombazian.
-In Season 2, Val's voice has only minor computer modification.
-However, some "corruption" can be heard in the voice pattern where Val speaks a word or two in a similar voice to Season 1.
-In the subsequent rebroadcast of the Season 1 episodes, the producers replaced the computer-sounding voice with the more feminine voice that was used in Season 2.
-In the Season 3 episode "Rest In Pieces," Val's "eye" turns red and its voice takes a deep, sonorous, distorted tone, similar to that of Jigsaw in Saw, while giving instructions for the episode's test.
+In reality, Val's voice is a computer-modified human voice.
+In the first season, Val was voiced by the show creator who was male and whose voice was altered; for all remaining seasons, Val was voiced by actress Keri Tombazian.
+In season 2, Val's voice has only minor computer modification.
+However, some "corruption" can be heard in the voice pattern where Val speaks a word or two in a similar voice to season 1.
+In the subsequent rebroadcast of the season 1 episodes, the producers replaced the computer-sounding voice with the more feminine voice that was used in season 2.
+In the season 3 episode "Rest In Pieces," Val's "eye" turns red and its voice takes a deep, sonorous, distorted tone, similar to that of Jigsaw in Saw, while giving instructions for the episode's test.
 Val is possibly a reference to HAL, the demented computer who takes over the spaceship in 2001: A Space Odyssey.
 The AI and main antagonist GLaDOS from the video game Portal bears a slight resemblance in tone and voice to Val.
-Val also often makes references to the fact that she is a computer (eg by saying "If I had feelings, they would be hurt right now").
+Val also often makes references to the fact that she is a computer (e.g. by saying "If I had feelings, they would be hurt right now").

 No contact with the outside world – or other competitors – is permitted, with the following exceptions: